AdobeDocs/commerce-operations.en/help/upgrade/implementation/perform-upgrade.md

     - `<product>` —(Required) The package to upgrade.
 For on-premises installations, this value must be either `product-community-edition` or `product-enterprise-edition`.

-    - `<version>` —(Required) The version of Adobe Commerce or Magento Open Source you are upgrading to.
+    - `<version>` —(Required) The version of Adobe Commerce or Magento Open Source that you are upgrading to.
 For example, `2.4.3`.

     - `--no-update` —(Required) Disables the automatic update of the dependencies.

     - `--interactive-root-conflicts` —(Optional) Allows you to interactively view and update any out-of-date values from previous versions, or any customized values that do not match the version you are upgrading to.

-    - `--force-root-updates` —(Optional) Overrides all conflicting custom values with the expected Magento values.
+    - `--force-root-updates` —(Optional) Overrides all conflicting custom values with the expected Commerce values.

     - `--help` —(Optional) Provides usage details about the plugin.